 The EFP roads bomb injury lawsuit named several banks.
 Some banks have already plead guilty to criminal charges of money laundering and have paid billions in fines.
-Some of the banks listed in the Afghanistan and Iraq War Fund lawsuit are:
+Some of the banks listed in the Afghanistan and Iraq War veterans lawsuit are:

 - Barclays Plc

 - HSBC Holdings Plc

 - Standard Chartered